 - Address 2, Jinnan, Shibuya-ku, Tokyo, 150-0041

 The yosakoi festival was born in Kochi Prefecture in the year of 1954 in the context of projects to revitalize and develop the local economy.
 Yosakoi makes use of little instruments called naruko that bring sound to the energetic dance of people in colorful outfits.
 This custom took Japan by storm and today, yosakoi festivals can be enjoyed throughout the entire country.
 The Harajuku Omotesando Genki Matsuri: Super Yosakoi was first held in 2001 as a shrine festival dedicated to Meiji Shrine.
-Around 100 teams took part that year that drew in a crowd of about 850,000 spectators.
+In 2016, 102 teams took part and drew a crowd of about 830,000 spectators.

 Asakusa Samba Carnival